Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt2.md

 "And bears!" *Every* gao knew about the famous Earthling bears, along with the dinosaurs.

 "An’ bears, yeah.
-I never met a grizzly bear, an’ at the time one o’ them woulda been trouble ‘fer me...balls, that woulda been a hell of a fight.
+I never met a grizzly bear, an’ at the time one o’ them woulda been trouble ‘fer me... balls, that woulda been a hell of a fight.
 They got claws like I do!"

-Paru glanced down at Daar’s footpaws, and he just couldn’t *help* but extend his claws all the way...Paru’s nervous ear-flick was just too good *not* to savor.
+Paru glanced down at Daar’s footpaws, and he just couldn’t *help* but extend his claws all the way...
+Paru’s nervous ear-flick was just too good *not* to savor.
 Daar din’t much like bullyin’ guys around, s’pecially little fellas, but he sure as *balls* enjoyed bein’ alpha as *fuck.*

-But, well...he liked makin’ friends, too.
+But, well... he liked makin’ friends, too.
 He reeled ‘em in, pranced over playfully and gave an affectionate lil’ rub of his head against Paru’s side.

 "Anyhoo, you should visit one day!
 I bet we could make that happen, when things calm down!"